Your accessibility guide to the city centre

 Accessible wharves have level or ramped access to allow passengers of all abilities to board easier.

-The Sydney Ferries site has information about accessible wharves.
-You can also call the Transport Infoline on 131 500 for more information.
+The Transport Info website has information about accessible wharves.
+You can also call 131 500 for more information.

 Some train stations have stairs that mean restricted access.
 However, all trains are accessible.
 Boarding ramps are available to help people using mobility aids.
 Just ask one of the station staff to help you board the train and let them know your destination.